DaydreamDevelopment/daydream-website-old/_portfolios/lightenco.md

   - Web
   - Jekyll
 icon: fa fa-lightbulb-o
 description: Lightenco covers everything from improved lighting design to the recycling of hazardous bulbs.
+We built a Jekyll website for them to get this message across.
 link: /portfolio/lightenco.html
 ---
 Lightenco covers everything from improved lighting design to the recycling of hazardous bulbs.
+We built a Jekyll website for them to get this message across.